 There are two "General" Work Experience CWEE Courses: CED 195 and CED 50.

 - General Work Experience courses are CED 195 and CED 50 (CED 195 applies to the Associate Degree and transfers to 4-year colleges; CED 50 applies to the Associate Degree but does NOT transfer).
 You would enroll in General WE if your job does not relate to your education or career goals.

 TO GET STARTED:

-- Enroll in the appropriate Occupational or General WE course by using MyMendo.
+- Enroll in the General WE course by using MyMendo.
 Choose the course location based on where you work, not where you live or attend classes (if you live in Lakeport but work in Ukiah, choose a Ukiah section).

 How to find us: